 Gravel bikes allow them to have great off-road performance as compared to Cyclocross bikes.

 The next major difference between these two bike types is tire and tire clearance.
-As we discussed before, UCI has ruled out some rules when it comes to cross bikes manufacturing.
+As I discussed before, UCI has ruled out some rules when it comes to cross-bike manufacturing.
 With that ruling in place, cyclocross bikes have tires that have a maximum width of 33mm.
 Naturally, with this kind of effect, these bikes have narrow tire clearance.

 Cyclocross Tires are also of different types: